Qiheena/EchoTune-2/replit.md

 2. Add a new secret with key: `DISCORD_TOKEN`
 3. Paste your Discord bot token as the value
 4. The bot will automatically start once the token is added

+**🌐 RENDER DEPLOYMENT:**
+- Configuration file `render.yaml` is ready
+- Just connect your GitHub repo to Render
+- Set DISCORD_TOKEN environment variable
+- Deploy as a Web Service (it has health check endpoint)

 **📋 WORKING COMMANDS (All Tested):**
 - **Music Control**: !play, !skip, !pause, !resume, !stop, !volume, !join, !leave